plblum/jivs/docs/Jivs_API.md

 ```
 Use `setValueToUndefined()` (or call `setValue(undefined)`) to indicate that the value cannot be determined.
 For example, the user's input could not be converted into its native data type.

-In this example, *vm* is the ValidationManager.
+In this example, *vm* is the ValueHostsManager.
 ```ts
 let lastNameVH = vm.getValueHost("LastName");
 lastNameVH.setValue("MyValue");